PseudoDevs/IamGhost/FATAL11.md

-Last updated: 2024-04-02 18:55:50
+Last updated: 2024-04-02 18:56:57
-Random Quote: Knowing others is wisdom, knowing yourself is Enlightenment. - Laozi
+Random Quote: There's power in looking silly and not caring that you do. - Amy Poehler